integrated-land-simulator/model_description/descript/matsiro.md

 TOPMODEL contains the following major assumptions:

-1. The soil saturation hydraulic conductivity is attenuated toward the depth of the soil in the manner of an exponential function.
+1. The soil saturation hydraulic conductivity attenuates exponentially as the soil depth increase;

-2. The gradient of the water table is in close agreement locally with the gradient of the slope.
+2. The gradient of the water table is considered to be locally the same as that of the slope;
 3. The downward groundwater flow at a certain point on the slope is equal to the accumulated groundwater recharge in the upper slope above that point.

 The usage of the symbols below is in accordance with the usual practice in descriptions of TOPMODEL (Sivapalan et al., 1987; Stieglitz et al., 1997).

-Assumption 1 can be expressed as
+The first assumption can be expressed as

 $$
 K_s(z) = K_0 \exp (-f z)
 \tag{eq261}
 $$

-where $K_s(z)$ is the soil saturation hydraulic conductivity at depth $z$, $K_0$ is the saturation hydraulic conductivity at the ground surface, and $f$ is the attenuation coefficient.
+where $K_s(z)$ is the soil saturation hydraulic conductivity at depth $z$, $K_0$ is the saturation hydraulic conductivity at the ground surface which differs among different soil types, and $f$ is the attenuation coefficient.

 When the depth of the water table at a certain point $i$  is designated as $z_i$, the downward groundwater flux on the slope at that point $q_i$ is
 $$